Psychology (PSY)

 This course is an overview of research methodology and designs used in psychological research.
 The fundamental and powerful concept is the systematic investigation of individuals in order to establish or revise facts, theories, principles, etc. The purpose of research is to contribute to the body of knowledge in a subject area.
 The central course questions are: How are research studies designed in psychology?
 What should be considered in designing and conducting psychological research?
 What procedures, methods, and tools are used to collect and analyze psychological data?
 How do designs and methods influence the inferences and conclusions that can be made?
 How are research findings disseminated?

-PSY-532 Intervention: Evidence Based Interventions across the Lifespan (3 credits)
+PSY-532 Evidence Based Interventions Across the Lifespan (3 credits)

 The purpose of this course is to provide you with an introduction to a variety of intervention theories and techniques that can be used to treat people with a variety of mental health problems.
 These theories and techniques can be applied in a variety of mental health settings and with diverse client populations.
 Because of its broad scope and the limited time frame of the course, the introduction to these concepts will be relatively brief and focus on the fundamental knowledge necessary to begin implementing these methods in your clinical practice.
 However, theories and techniques that have greater empirical support will be explored in greater depth.
 You will also be provided with a variety of references that will allow you to further develop your skills and knowledge upon completion of this course.
 Finally, multicultural issues will be discussed on both a broad scope and as they relate to the specific interventions that are being introduced.

-PSY-541 Professional ProSeminar I - History and Systems (3 credits)
+PSY-541 History and Systems of Psychology (3 credits)

 This course enables students to acquire knowledge about the neurobiological and neuropsychological bases of brain, central nervous system and other biological systems of the human body.
 Topics include the historical bases of cognition and the brain, anatomical foundations of thought processes at the systems and neural levels, methods for evaluating mental processes, and subject areas include perception, attention, memory, development, change and disease.